-In this brief Python data analysis tutorial, we will learn how to carry out a repeated measures ANOVA using Statsmodels.
+This brief data analysis tutorial will teach us how to carry out repeated measures ANOVA in Python using the Statsmodels package.
 More specifically, we will learn how to use the AnovaRM class from statsmodels anova module.
+Here is a quick overview how to do ANOVA with Python:

-To follow this guide you will need to have Python, Statsmodels, Pandas, and their dependencies installed.
-One easy way to get these Python packages installed is to install a Python distribution such as Anaconda (see this YouTube Video on how to install Anaconda).
-However, if you already have Python installed you can of course use Pip.
+Before getting into Repeated Measures ANOVA using Statsmodels in Python, there are a few requirements to ensure a smooth learning experience.
+First and foremost, make sure that you have both Statsmodels and Pandas installed in your Python environment.
+One easy way to install these Python packages is to use a Python distribution such as Anaconda (see this YouTube Video on how to install Anaconda).
+However, if you already have Python installed, you can, of course, use Pip.

 How to Install Statsmodels & Pandas